themirrazz/NetflixFanCaps/Developers/Getting Started.md

 So, each id in the object is the "movie id" of the video, which is shown in the Netflix URL.
 For example, the URL of this id is [https://www.netflix.com/watch/80155651], which goes to Season 1 Ep 10 of Sonic Boom (Buster).
-All captions on Netflix use TTML, or Timed Text Markup Language - an XML-based caption format.
-You'll learn more in the next page.
-The id is so that the extension knows which fansubs to auto-choose, and the title is what the user actually sees when selecting the captions.
-The file is based on the root URL of the Fansub Repository, so for Klingon captions, it would be not `https://www.example.com/80155651/JTE.xml`, but `https://www.example.com/repo/80155651/JTE.xml`.
+We'll be using a custom JSON format, see next page.
+The file is based on the root URL of the Fansub Repository, so for Klingon captions, it would be not `https://www.example.com/80155651/JTE.json`, but `https://www.example.com/repo/80155651/JTE.json`.

 [Next Page: Using TTML](/Developers/Using%20TTML.md)